wlonk/arcadia/arcadia.md

 Your reasoning is subtle and exquisite.
 You may discard this card to cause all who hear your explanation of something accept it as rational and likely.

-### TODO Jack of Clubs: the Mule
+### Jack of Clubs: the Mule

 You are stubborn and will not let the opinions of others sway you.
-You may discard this card instead of losing any amount of tokens, when you would lose (not spend) tokens.
+You may discard this card to raise the stakes instead of spending tokens.

-### TODO Queen of Clubs: the Companion
+### Queen of Clubs: the Companion

 You are strong, but strongest when acting beside another.
-When you act in support of a friend, you may discard this card to keep that friend from losing any tokens in the face of defeat.
+When you act in support of a friend, you may play this card to add five to the value of whatever card they have played.
+This does not count as using multiple cards to overcome an obstacle.

 ### TODO King of Clubs: the Nobleman

 You are of noble blood, though your present circumstances may be straitened.
 You may discard this card to command obedience in a one-on-one interaction.

-### TODO Jack of Diamonds: the Tempter
+### Jack of Diamonds: the Tempter

-When you play this card, you may ask another player what you could offer them that would tempt them to do something against their better interests for.
+When you play this card, you may make a particular offer to another PC particularly tempting.
+If they agree, and carry through on it, they may regain three tokens, up to their maximum.

-### TODO Queen of Diamonds: the Seer
+### Queen of Diamonds: the Seer

 You have an uncanny insight.
 Discard this card to ask any other player (or the GM) a short question, which they must answer truthfully.
 This comes to your